emipa606/MoreFurniture/README.md

 More Furniture can be safely added into existing saves, But all new items should be deleted before disabling the mod.
 Does not require any other mods to work, and it should be compatible with most other mods.

-[u]Patches have been added to make the following mods fully compatible:[/u]
+<ins>Patches have been added to make the following mods fully compatible:</ins>
 - Rimkea
 - Vanilla Furniture Expanded

-[strike]Royalty compatibility patch found here: https://steamcommunity.com/sharedfiles/filedetails/?id=2020784345[/strike]
-No longer needed
+~~Royalty compatibility patch found here: https://steamcommunity.com/sharedfiles/filedetails/?id=2020784345~~ No longer needed

 #  Translations